helium/virtual-lorawan-device/README.md

 # virtual-lorawan-device
 Download a compiled release [here](https://github.com/helium/virtual-lorawan-devicec/releases).
 # Features
-This utility replaces a Semtech forwarder with this virtual LoRaWAN device instance.
+This utility replaces a Semtech forwarder with this utility which instantiates one or more virtual LoRaWAN devices.
+You can load devices in two ways: using a local file (default) or by pulling devices from Console.

-Create a file called `lorawan-devices.json`, in the following format:
+To use a local file, create a file called `lorawan-devices.json` (you can override the name with CLI option) in the following format:
 ```json
 {
     "devices":